Online grooming brand Beardo to expand in salons, organised retail formats

 Posted On: 17-02-2020

-Men's grooming brand Beardo, which has a strong online presence, plans to expand in salons, supermarkets and organised retail formats.
+Men's grooming brand Beardo, which has a strong online presence, plans to expand in salons, supermarkets, and organized retail formats.
 The company, in which homegrown FMCG major Marico has picked up a stake, is also looking to start selling its products in the US.

 According to Ashutosh Valani, co-founder, the nearly two-year-old brand, which first started in the 'online only' format, has started expanding offline too.
 It will target salons and modern trade formats initially.